 White Knoll Middle School Counseling and Advisement Vision: In collaboration with families, teachers, administration, and community members, White Knoll Middle School Counseling and Advisement program envision a future where each student achieves success regardless of ability, socio-economic status, race, gender, religion, ethnicity, or sexual orientation.
 School counselors will cultivate helping relationships to assist students with achieving their academic, personal/social, and career goals in a competitive 21st century.
 School counselors will continually evaluate and review academic data to determine classes, groups, and/or programs that may help students be successful in a high-performance learning culture.
 Our goal is for students to develop into independent, creative thinkers who are motivated to become responsible, productive, contributing citizens.

 WKMS School Counselors rotate each year with the students in order to build the best possible relationship with your children.
 We offer a comprehensive developmental school counseling program that consists of classroom guidance, small group counseling, and individual counseling.
 Please do not hesitate to contact us when you have concerns or questions.

-Marlene Neal will serve as the seventh-grade school counselor for the 2019-2020 school year and is also the Director of School Counseling and Advisement.
-This is her fourteenth year at WKMS and prior to becoming a Warhawk, she worked for three years in Richland Two at Windsor Elementary.
+Marlene Neal will serve as the eighth-grade school counselor for the 2020-2021 school year and is also the Director of School Counseling and Advisement.
+This is her fifteenth year at WKMS and prior to becoming a Warhawk, she worked for three years in Richland Two at Windsor Elementary.
 Ms. Neal has an undergraduate degree in Psychology from Presbyterian College and a graduate degree in Social Work as well as an Educational Specialist degree in School Counseling from USC.